Best Restaurant of the Townships: Fulford's La Petite Table Nippone

 There's so much to discover in the Townships it'd take us years to track down all its best treasures.
 Being somewhat lazy people, we also figured a blog would help us learn more about our new home from readers and to share our finds.

-This isn't meant as a comprehensive listing (click here for a map of all the places mentioned on this site) but instead a collection of places and attractions we enjoy or value enough to share with you (complete with our highly subjective ratings and those of our friends, neighbours, readers of this blog and the usual whacky guys at the pub).
+This isn't meant as a comprehensive listing (click here for a map of all the places mentioned on this site) but instead a constantly growing collection of places and attractions we enjoy or value enough to share with you (complete with our highly subjective ratings and those of our friends, neighbours, readers of this blog and the usual whacky guys at the pub).
 We'll also include a few of the places we didn't like and why.
 Think of it as a budding insider's guide to one of Canada's most beautiful regions.

 This site is still at a beginning phase; we'll update it as we learn more.
 We'd also like to do a "Best of the Townships" poll, so stay tuned.
 We invite you to share your discoveries, comments about places and events listed here or not, your ratings, photos and suggestions for this site.

 Please let me know if you have any association with the listings you send.
 We want to keep this site as objective as possible.
-You can reach me by adding a comment to a post on this website or by emailing me at aroslin1@yahoo.ca.
+You can reach me by adding a comment to a post on this website or by emailing me at aroslin1-at-yahoo.ca.